ghostdancing/mathtool/README.md

 # Math Tool
-Add gui to your math functions in minutes
+Add gui to your python math functions in minutes

 Features:
  - Graphs